 How Does Bankruptcy Work in Maryland?

-What varies from state to state are the exemptions covering the types of assets you may be able to keep in case of bankruptcy.
-Maryland has an extensive list of exemptions that you may resort to in order to keep assets such as your home, your vehicles, some personal property, and other assets such as retirement benefits.
-If you are considering filing for bankruptcy, an attorney can be fundamental in helping you understand the process and make the right decisions, as there are many steps and important choices you may have to make to protect your assets while getting the most benefit out of the bankruptcy process.
+Most people can maintain ownership of all of their personal property, including their homes and cars.
+Maryland has an extensive list of exemptions that protects your ownership of your home, your vehicles, some personal property, and other assets.
+Even more, you can retain ownership of all of your retirement pensions and deferred savings.
+If you are considering filing for bankruptcy, an attorney can help you understand the process and make the right decisions, as there are many steps and important choices you may have to make to protect your assets while getting the most benefit out of the bankruptcy process.

 What Are the Differences Between Chapter 7 and Chapter 13 Bankruptcy?

 There are two types of consumer bankruptcies.
 The simpler type, is Chapter 7, often referred to as a “fresh start”.
 Filing a successful Chapter7 bankruptcy will get rid of all of your unsecured debt and allow you to retain your secured debt, or get rid of the secured debt by surrendering the asset associated with the debt.
 The second type of bankruptcy is a Chapter 13.
 This is commonly referred to as a reorganization of debt.
 In a Chapter 13 you agree to enter into a repayment Plan.
 The Plan will require that you pay some or all of your unsecured debt.
 It will allow you to retain your assets that are secured, provided that you pay the associated debt.